 Type of Training

 Tundra provides safety awareness training for people who are visiting, living or working in unfamiliar areas.
-Our program are suitable for journalists, international development organizations, defence contractors, and all other types of organization that may be required to send their staff internationally.
-We are the most experienced and best-resourced provider of this type of training in Canada, with a client list that includes organizations in sectors that include media, development, retail, engineering, and the extractive industries.
+Our courses and programs are suitable for journalists, international development workers, defence contractors, and all other types of organization that may be required to send their staff internationally.
+We are the most experienced and best-resourced provider of this type of training in Canada, with a client list that includes well-known and respected organizations in sectors that include media, development, retail, engineering, and the extractive industries.

-We provide developed solutions according to our customer’s available time, budgets and potential exposure, ranging from general travel safety awareness seminars through to our renown residential hostile environment training experiences, which has consistently been rated by our attendees as one of the best of its kind anywhere.
+We provide developed solutions according to our customer’s available time, budgets and potential exposure, ranging from general travel safety awareness seminars through to our renown onsite hostile environment training experiences, which have consistently been rated by our attendees as the being the best that they have attended anywhere.

 Security and travel safety awareness training has become a mandatory prerequisite for many international and public sector organizations that are required to send their staff into areas that may potentially present safety and security risks; and in fact safety awareness training is increasingly thought to add value when staff are required to travel to unfamiliar locations that may not necessarily be thought of as traditionally higher risk destinations.